AttuneIntelligence/ai-builder/README.md

 ### Setting API Keys

+> [!IMPORTANT]
-You must make the following API keys available as environment variables.
+> You must make the following API keys available as environment variables.
 This can be done by creating a `.env` file with the following keys, or otherwise by adding them to your environment.
   ```bash
   OPENAI_API_KEY="xxx"
   ```